rocketengin/ethereum-course-manual-scripts/README.md

 1. Select "Code" button from the top
 2. Select "Download ZIP
 3. Extract contents to a storage location on your computer
-4. Open up the root directory from with your IDE
+4. Open up the root directory with your IDE

 ## Option: Clone

 The following requires that the version control software GIT is installed.
 For instructions click [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-1. Using a computer terminal, navigate to a desired location on your computer
+1. Using a computer terminal, navigate to the desired location on your computer
 2. Using GIT, run git clone https://github.com/rocketengin/blockchain-dev-course-hardhat.git
-3. Open up the root directory from with your IDE
+3. Open up the root directory with your IDE

 ## Available Scripts